What is Globus Pharyngeus?

 • Drinking plenty of fluids

-• Avoid throat clearing as this tends to exacerbate the globus symptoms.
+• Avoid throat-clearing as this tends to exacerbate the globus symptoms.
 If you feel like clearing your throat drink some lukewarm water (This helps to relieve cricopharyngeal spasm).

 • Relaxing exercises like yoga can help.